thebalanceder/chekml/README.md

  - viewing model structure in detail

  ---
- feel free to point out any appreciate bug, great appreciation for any contribution
+ feel free to point out any potential bug, great appreciation for any contribution